 The question is: is there anything that can be done about the awful wickedness of Israel?
 Isaiah has surveyed the condition of Israel as he experienced it during the second half of the eighth century BC.
-There have been a few hints that God will do something about itm1.
+There have been a few hints that God will do something about it 1.
 But we would like to know more.
 What actually was happening in this time of Israel's story, and what exactly is the nature of this price-paying redemption that is coming?
-Isaiah's way of answering these questions is first to tell us how he himself experienced reconciliation with Godm2 and what it was in Judah and Israel that so desperately highlighted the need of salvationm3.
-Then he will present us with a picture of an entire communitym4 that has entered into salvation in the same way that Isaiah did as an individual.
+Isaiah's way of answering these questions is first to tell us how he himself experienced reconciliation with God and what it was in Judah and Israel that so desperately highlighted the need of salvation 1.
+Then he will present us with a picture of an entire community 1.
+Then he will present us with a picture of an entire community 1.
+Then he same way that Isaiah did as an individual.
 In the entire section there is an A-B-B-A kind of structure.